 The calendar says one more month of winter.
 We say otherwise.

-The NHRA has already launched its 2012 season, and we can practically smell the nitro fumes and tire smoke from here.
+The NHRA has launched its season, and we can practically smell the nitro fumes and tire smoke from here.
 To us, that means spring is in the air, and it’s time to start preparing for the sportsman racing season.
 That prep should include stocking up on the pit tools you need to survive a summer full of races.

 You can start by browsing our 10 must-have race tools for any pit area.
 We left the data acquisition software, weather stations, and other big ticket items to the pros and included just the essentials you’ll need to compete—and win—on a budget.

 We’ll start with the basics (and this is as basic as it comes): wrenches and sockets.
 Your arsenal of wrenches and sockets should include standard and metric wrenches and sockets, AN wrenches for any plumbing-related issues, a good torque wrench, and a lug wrench.
 Just let your natural gearhead instincts kick in, and you’ll create the right mix.

 It’s hard to adjust or replace valvetrain components (especially under tight time constraints) when pieces are missing.
 Keep track of vital components with a valvetrain organizer.
 You can get one for your valves, springs and locks and one for rockers, pushrods, lifters, locks, and spark plugs.

 Portable Air Tank